Target REDcard Store Rewards Credit Card Review

 Better Rewards for Target Purchases with Other Credit Cards

-However, there are cash back credit cards that offer rewards for Target purchases.
+However, there is cash back credit cards that offer rewards for Target purchases.

 For example, the Citi® Double Cash Card currently awards 1% cash back on all purchases, and when you pay your bill, you get another 1% cash back.
 With this card, you could earn 2% cash back on all purchases, including the ones at Target.